Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 The certificate needs to show your name, date and place of birth, current address, citizenship, and of course, marital status!

 It’s just a declaration you need to read and sign, agreeing that you know the rules Denmark has in place surrounding family reunification.
-This is known as making an 11b declaration.
+This is known as an 11b declaration.

 If only you or your partner (but not both of you) are a permanent resident or legal citizen of Denmark and the other partner is not an EU citizen either, you will need to make this statement; but otherwise, this document isn’t required.